-I've been playing keys for Leo Nocentelli's Meters Experience for over 20 years, have played and/or recorded with Peter Gabriel, Daniel Lanios, Cyril Neville & more.
-I am happy to just add the glue or add as much funk as you require.
-I will add Piano, Hammond Organ, Wurlitzer, Rhodes, Clavinet and or Synth to your tracks.
+Recorded with Peter Gabriel and have played with Daniel Lanios, Cyril Neville, Mike Gordon & Keyboardist for Leo Nocentelli of the Meters for over 20 years.
+I am happy to just add the glue or add as much funk qand orchestration as you require.
+I will add Piano, Hammond Organ, Wurlitzer, Rhodes, Clavinet, Synth, strings and horns to your tracks.

 CreditsAllMusic verified credits for Albert Margolis